WoW Classic Shaman Leveling Guide

 You can hasten that connection with the use of this advice:

 • If you only pick one consumable, make sure to have plenty of water that corresponds with your level.
 You can restore your health with healing, but you don’t have anything that effectively restores your mana in a quick time frame.
-Solve this by remembering to buy new water every 10 levels.
+Solve this by remembering to upgrade your water every 10 levels.

 • Dungeons are a great source of experience and gear.
 Most of your leveling will probably be questing, but you can avoid burnout by doing some dungeons for variety.
 There’s nothing better than a nice new weapon too!